GruberMarkus/Export-RecipientPermissions/docs/README.md

   - Can point to any SMTP address, existing in your directory or somewhere outside
   - This property is used when a user configures forwarding for his mailbox in Outlook Web
   - '`DeliverToMailboxAndForward`' ('`deliverAndRedirect`' in Active Directory) defines if the e-mail is forwarded only, or forwarded and stored

+When forwarders are exported, one or more of the following "virtual" rights are exported:
+- Forward_ExternalEmailAddress_ForwardOnly
+- Forward_ForwardingAddress_DeliverAndForward
+- Forward_ForwardingAddress_ForwardOnly
+- Forward_ForwardingSmtpAddress_DeliverAndForward
+- Forward_ForwardingSmtpAddress_ForwardOnly

 Default: $true
 ### 1.2.30.
 ExportTrustees